nicholas-gs/duckietown_ros2_cps/README.md

 Gstreamer and Opencv should be installed by default.
 Just make sure that Opencv was compiled with gstreamer support using `cv2.getBuildInformation()`.

+The default cv2 version installed should be 4.1.
+If not, follow this [guide](https://www.youtube.com/watch?v=3QYayL5y2hk) for a work around.

 ## Fix Red/Pink tint of IMX219 Camera

 A reddish/pink tint may be present when capturing using the IMX219 camera,